How To Select A Verse for Bible Journaling

 Now you know!

-I bought a few books about journaling art and lettering to get me started and get any creative juices that exist in my brain running.
+I bought an amazing book about Bible journaling and a hand lettering book to get me started and get any creative juices that exist in my brain running.

 I copy the lettering styles, flowers, hearts, crosses, squiggles, and banners that real artists have used in their designs.